ggustafsson/Static-Color-Scheme/README.md

 [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html).
 16pt if you
 got the screen real estate to spare, otherwise 14pt.
 End of story.

+(Consolas might look much better than Inconsolata on Windows systems)

 Installation
 ------------
 Download the **static.vim** file and put it in **~/.vim/colors/** and run